tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 The proposal is to require that Module source text has at least one `import` or `export` declaration.
-This should feel natural to developers as most modules import dependencies and/or export APIs.
+This should feel natural to developers as most modules import dependencies and or export APIs.
 A module with only an `import` declaration and no `export` declaration is valid.
 However, it is our recommendation that modules are explicit with `export`.
 Modules, that do not export anything, should specify an `export {}` to make their intentions clear and avoid accidental parse errors